Binocular vision: Eye movements

-Eye movements are either conjunctive (in the same direction), version eye movements, usually described by their type: saccades or smooth pursuit (also nystagmus and vestibulo-ocular reflex).
-Or they are disjunctive (in opposite direction), vergence eye movements.
+Eye movements are either conjunctive (same direction) version eye movements, usually described by their type (saccades or smooth pursuit), or they are disjunctive (opposite direction) vergence eye movements.

 Some animals use both of the above strategies.
 A starling, for example, has laterally placed eyes to cover a wide field of view, but can also move them together to point to the front, so their fields overlap, giving stereopsis.
 A remarkable example is the chameleon, whose eyes appear as if mounted on turrets, each moving independently of the other, up or down, left or right.
 Nevertheless, the chameleon can bring both of its eyes to bear on a single object when it is hunting, showing vergence and stereopsis.

 Birds

 The function of two eyes seems to vary greatly between bird species.
 In most birds, binocular vision seems to be primarily focused on being able to control the direction of flight and being able to determine the moment at which an object will be collided: when landing or when pecking.
 The optical flow is important for controlling the direction of flight, which can be determined by each eye separately.
 Binocular overlap in that case is functional for being able to fly straight ahead, and does not necessarily indicate the ability to perceive depth.
 Binocular depth perception is functional in birds that use tools, such as crows.
 It is also functional for birds that wait still until prey is within pecking range so that they can strike at the right moment.
 In birds that catch their prey in the air, this area is located higher, at the point where the prey is grasped.
 These birds have a small binocular field of view that is focused on the area below the beak and/or near the legs, with a blind spot in the area directly below the beak.
 The absence of vergence eye movements means that birds cannot move the area of stereopsis, if any, in space as humans can.